cmelchior/jervis-ffb/docs/skills.md

 # Skills

-This document list all skills implemented in Jervis and any notes around their implementation.
+This document list all skills known in the Blood Bowl 2020 Ruleset and wether or not they are implemented in Jervis.
+If a skill was introduced after the BB2020 base rules, a reference to its source is provided.

+Skills marked with * are mandatory.

-As a general rule, skill are implemented faithfully, i.e. they should follow the rules as written.
+As a general rule, skills are implemented faithfully, i.e., they should follow the rules as written.
 This also includes choosing whether to use them or not.
-The rules module will always ask for usage, but this might be responded to automatically by higher layers before being shown as a dialog to players.
+The rules module will generally always ask for usage, but this might be responded to automatically by higher layers before being shown as a dialog to players.

-Skills marked with * are mandatory.

 Skills should only be marked as completed here if they are implemented and have a test class in `modules/game-model/src/commonTest/kotlin/dk/ilios/jervis/skills`